 - Avoiding stress, or learning ways to cope with stress

-Constipation is a digestive condition in which the person experiences hard, dry and often painful bowel movements.
+Constipation is a digestive condition in which the person experiences hard, dry and often painful bowel movements, occurring less frequently than normal (generally fewer than three bowel movements a week).
 Constipation is one of the most common digestive disorder symptoms, and is estimated to affect approximately 2.5 million Americans.

 - Increased fiber and water intake

 - Frequent exercise (every day of the week is ideal)